-At a duly noticed public meeting held on the date listed above, the Board of Directors for WASATCH PEAK ACADEMY entered into a closed session for the sole purpose of discussing the character, professional competence, or physical or mental health of an individual and/or to discuss deployment of security personnel, devices, or systems in accordance with Utah Code Ann.
-52-4-205(1)(a)&(f) respectively.
+At a duly noticed public meeting held on the date listed above, the board of directors for North Star Academy entered a closed session for the sole purpose of discussing the character, professional competence, or physical or mental health of an individual in accordance with Utah Code Ann.
+52-4-2(1)(a).